kirmed419/eda-helper/README.md

 ## Contact

-If you have any questions or suggestions, please open an issue on GitHub or contact kirouanemed@protonmail.com at kirouanemed@protonmail.com
+If you have any questions or suggestions, please open an issue on GitHub or contact me kirouanemed@protonmail.com.

 Happy analyzing!